-- a) The Council will consider and approve financial regulations drawn up by the Responsible Financial Officer, which will include detailed arrangements in respect of: - i) the keeping of accounting records and systems of internal controls - ii) the assessment and management of financial risks faced by the Council; - iii) the work of the independent internal auditor in accordance with proper practices and the receipt of regular reports from the internal auditor, which will be required at least annually; - iv) the inspection and copying by councillors and local electors of the Council's accounts and/or orders of payments. - b) Financial regulations must be reviewed regularly and at least annually for fitness of purpose. - c) A public contract regulated by the Public Contracts Regulations 2015 with an estimated value in excess of £25,000 but less than the relevant thresholds in standing order 20(j) is subject to Regulations 109-114 of the Public Contracts Regulations 2015 which include a requirement on the Council to advertise the contract opportunity on the Contracts Finder website regardless of what other means it uses to advertise the opportunity unless it proposes to use an existing list of approved suppliers (known as a framework agreement a procurement process will apply to suppliers to become part of any framework). - d) All contracts with an estimated value in excess of £25,000 must be advertised and added to the Contracts Finder web site in accordance with Standing Order 20(c). - e) All contracts with an estimated value in excess of £5,000 but less than £25,000 will be the awarded on the basis of three tenders. - f) An evaluation scheme for scoring received tenders, including appropriate references to the Public Services (Social Value) Act 2012, will be agreed by the Council.
+- a) The Council will consider and approve financial regulations drawn up by the Responsible Financial Officer, which will include detailed arrangements in respect of: - i) the keeping of accounting records and systems of internal controls - ii) the assessment and management of financial risks faced by the Council; - iii) the work of the independent internal auditor in accordance with proper practices and the receipt of regular reports from the internal auditor, which will be required at least annually; - iv) the inspection and copying by councillors and local electors of the Council's accounts and/or orders of payments. - b) Financial regulations must be reviewed regularly and at least annually for fitness of purpose. - c) A public contract regulated by the Public Contracts Regulations 2015 with an estimated value in excess of £25,000 but less than the relevant thresholds in standing order 20(j) is subject to Regulations 109-114 of the Public Contracts Regulations 2015 which include a requirement on the Council to advertise the contract opportunity on the Contracts Finder website regardless of what other means it uses to advertise the opportunity unless it proposes to use an existing list of approved suppliers (known as a framework agreement a procurement process will apply to suppliers to become part of any framework). - d) All contracts with an estimated value in excess of £25,000 must be advertised and added to the Contracts Finder web site in accordance with Standing Order 20(c). - e) All contracts with an estimated value in excess of £5,000 but less than £25,000 will be the awarded on the basis of three tenders. - f) For contracts estimated to be over £30,000 including VAT, the council must comply with any requirements of the Legislation regarding the publication of invitations and notices.